 The capital’s dining scene offers lots of delicious creativity and innovation.

-Nowhere is that more evident than at the Pialligo Estate Farmhouse Restaurant.
+Nowhere is that more evident than at Pialligo Estate.
 It offers paddock to plate cuisine — with almost all ingredients produced on the picturesque 86-acre estate or sourced from the local area.

 For the latest offering from the team behind local fine dining doyenne Aubergine, head to Temporada in the city centre for tapas and shared plates.
 Italian and Sons in Braddon offers great Italian cuisine in a stylish and sophisticated setting.
 Bacaro wine bar is located behind the main restaurant, and is perfect for an intimate impromptu gathering.
 Enter through the unmarked door in the car park, and enjoy a wood-fired pizza and a fine Chianti by the open fire.